getpopper/popper/docs/sections/gha_workflows.md

 <tr>
 <td style="text-align:left"><code>78</code></td>
 <td style="text-align:left"><code>neutral</code></td>
 <td style="text-align:left">The configuration error exit status (<a href="https://github.com/freebsd/freebsd/blob/6c262608dd9129e8699bd3c3a84425b8076b83ae/include/sysexits.h#L114"><code>EX_CONFIG</code></a>) indicates that the action terminated but did not fail.
 For example, a <a href="https://github.com/popperized/bin/tree/master/filter">filter action</a> can use a <code>neutral</code> status to stop a workflow if certain conditions aren\&#39;t met.
-When an action returns this exit status, GitHub terminates all concurrently running actions and prevents any future actions from starting.
+When an action returns this exit status, Popper terminates all concurrently running actions and prevents any future actions from starting.
 The associated check run shows a <code>neutral</code> status, and the overall check suite will have a status of <code>success</code> as long as there were no failed or cancelled actions.</td>
 </tr>
 <tr>
 <td style="text-align:left">All other codes</td>